WPChill/strong-testimonials/readme.txt

 == Description ==

-Strong Testimonials by [WP Mission](https://www.wpmission.com) is a full-featured plugin that works right out of the box for beginners and offers advanced features for pros.
+Strong Testimonials is a full-featured plugin that works right out of the box for beginners and offers advanced features for pros.

-= What's New =

-* Compatible with WPML and Polylang.
-* Views make it easy to display testimonials just the way you want.
-* New template choices and more on the way.
-* More thumbnail sizes.
-* Gravatar support.

 = Primary Features =